ResearchObject/ro-crate/docs/index.md

 ## Drafts

-This specification is currently **work in progress**.
+This specification is currently **work in progress** using our [GitHub repository](https://github.com/ResearchObject/ro-lite).
 Future work will aim to add validation mechanisms like [JSON Schema](https://json-schema.org/) and [W3C Shapes Constraint Language](https://www.w3.org/TR/shacl/).